ahamez/protox/README.md

         ```
         It means that if you need to know if a field has been set by the sender, you just have to test if its value is `nil` or not.

-    * For Protobuf 3, unset optional fields are mapped to their default values, as mandated by the [Protobuf spec](https://developers.google.com/protocol-buffers/docs/proto3#default):
+    * For Protobuf 3, unset fields are mapped to their [default values](https://developers.google.com/protocol-buffers/docs/proto3#default).
+However, if you use the `optional` keyword, then unset fields will be mapped to `nil`:
         ```elixir
         defmodule Bar do
           use Protox,